David Leggio

-David Leggio (born July 31, 1984) is an American professional ice hockey goaltender who is currently an unrestricted free agent.
-He most recently played for Grizzlys Wolfsburg in the Deutsche Eishockey Liga (DEL).
+David Leggio (born July 31, 1984) is an American former professional ice hockey goaltender.
+Leggio spent most of his playing career in the American Hockey League.

 Leggio is perhaps best known for a controversial play in which he intentionally dislodged his own net to force a play dead when faced against a two-man breakaway, forcing the American Hockey League to implement a rule change to prevent similar incidents.
 Leggio would employ a similar strategy in a Deutsche Eishockey Liga game a few years later, prompting the league to likewise implement a ban on the maneuver.

 Playing career

 Leggio played for four years at Clarkson University, where he amassed a record of 59–29–12 with a .922 save percentage and allowed an average of 2.3 goals per game.
 In his college career, he had 8 shutouts.
 At Clarkson, Leggio helped Clarkson win the Eastern College Athletic Conference tournament championship in 2007 and the Eastern College Athletic Conference regular season title in 2008.

 Leggio's pro career began with an amateur tryout with the Binghamton Senators of the American Hockey League (AHL) at the end of the 2007–08 season, but for the 2008–09 season, he found himself with the Florida Everblades of the ECHL, sharing goaltending duties with Anton Khudobin on the way to winning the Brabham Cup as regular-season champions.

 Leggio moved to Finland in 2009–10 to play for TPS in the top Finnish league, the SM-liiga, which bans net dislodging.
 Leggio played in 30 games in his season in Finland.
 He also played in 7 of TPS's playoff games, leading the league in postseason goals against average at 1.57 and helping TPS to the league title.

 On August 8, 2010, Leggio returned to the United States, signing as a free agent to a one-year contract with the Portland Pirates of the AHL.
 Three months later, the Buffalo Sabres, the NHL team with which Portland was affiliated, converted Leggio's AHL contract to an NHL two-way contract, but kept Leggio in Portland.
 In 2010–11, he played 36 regular-season games for Portland and 9 in the postseason.
 Leggio was re-signed to the Sabres organization in June 2011, where he was assigned to the Rochester Americans (Buffalo changed minor-league affiliations from Portland to Rochester in 2011).
 Leggio saw action in 54 games for Rochester in the 2011–12 season, winning a career-high 28, but he went 0-3 in the postseason.
 Similarly, he saw 64 games for the Americans in the 2012–13 season, again winning a new career-high of 38, but also going 0-2 in the postseason.

 On July 8, 2013, Leggio signed a one-year, two-way contract with the Washington Capitals organization.
 He spent the duration of the 2013–14 season with the Capitals AHL affiliate, the Hershey Bears.